 HOW TO COOK PORK LOIN IN THE OVEN

-- Prep the Pork Loin – To prepare the pork loin, you should first pat it dry with paper towels to remove any excess moisture.
+- Prep the Pork Loin – To prepare the roast, you should first pat it dry with paper towels to remove any excess moisture.
 Removing the water on the exterior of the loin will allow for the oil to stay put.
 The oil will not only promote even browning, but it will also help your seasoning to stay put.

 - Rest – Once the desired temperature has been reached, pull the pork loin from the oven and allow it to rest 10-15 minutes before slicing into.

-DO YOU HAVE TO COVER PORK LOIN ROAST?
+DO YOU HAVE TO COVER IT?

-Pork loin roasts do not need to be covered while cooking.
+Your roast does not need to be covered while cooking.
 In fact, it’s better if you don’t.
 For a crispy and flavorful exterior, leave the foil out of the picture completely, and allow the fat cap to caramelize.

 For example, if you want to serve your pork loin roast cooked to a medium temperature of doneness (which is between 150-155°F), you would need to remove it from the oven once it reaches 140°F.